 Regional Banks

 Regional banks hold a middle ground, being larger than community banks but smaller than national banks.
-These institutions mainly focus on serving the specific areas where they are established.
+These banks mainly focus on serving the specific areas where they are established.
 In Idaho, they offer a broad selection of services and products, which includes diverse options for checking and savings accounts.
 Compared to the larger counterparts, regional banks generally offer a more personalized service, fostering a closer relationship with their customers.

 Community Banks